Adv-4-Adv: Thwarting Changing Adversarial Perturbations via Adversarial Domain Adaptation: Experiments

 We choose the base classifiers $g_{\boldsymbol{\theta}}$ to be same as that in~\cite{song2019improving}, so as to facilitate a direct comparison with this most related proposal.
 For white-box attacks, the classifier consists of a normalization layer for preprocessing, a series of convolutional and activation layers for feature extraction, and linear layer as the last layer for classification.
 For black-box attacks, we adopt a surrogate model~\cite{song2019improving} held out during the training process.

-After initializing the classifiers by pretraining on clean images, we further adapt them to the adversarial domain by training with FGSM-crafted images.
+After initializing the classifiers by pretraining on clean images, we further adapt them to the adversarial domain by training with FGSM-crafted images, as introduced in Section~\ref{sec:adv4adv}.
 In the adaptation step, we have two variants, \systemname\ and \systemname* with different loss functions.
 In \systemname, the cross-entropy losses of both the clean and adversarial images, and the two sets of domain losses are all taken into account.
 Since the classifier is already pretrained with the clean images, in \systemname*, we only minimize the cross-entropy loss of adversarial images and the domain losses, while the cross-entropy loss of clean images is not considered.
 To prevent discriminators from removing extra robust features, we employ early stopping to stop training at the point when there is no performance improvement on the adversarial domain.
-The learning rate is set to 0.001, and we use a batch size of 256.
-All experiments are implemented on a single Tesla V100 GPU.
+We train the model for 400 epochs, use a batch size of 256, and use an Adam optimizer with a learning rate of 0.01 and betas of (0.9, 0.999).
+All experiments are implemented on Tesla V100 GPU.